-FYE June 30, 2008 FYE June 30, 2009 3) Student Eligibility In order to receive a Need-Based Grant, students must submit a FAFSA application and meet the following eligibility criteria • Colorado resident, as determined by the institution's tuition classification officer in accordance with applicable State law • Undergraduate student or graduate student • In good standing and demonstrate academic progress according to the institution's policy regarding Standards of Academic Progress for financial aid purposes • Show financial need according to the Federal Needs Analysis Methodology 3) Limitations on Awards Students Enrolled on Full-time or Half-time Basis Degree seeking undergraduate students who are enrolled either full-time or at least half-time may be awarded Colorado need- based grants up to but not in excess of \$5,000 in any fiscal year or the level of need remaining after all resources, including other sources of financial aid, have been taken into account, whichever amount is less.
+FYE June 30, FYE June 30, III.
+Financial Compliance Programs 2015 2016 111.
+Financial Computance Frograms A. Colorado Student Grant Program 1) Colorado Need-based Program The purpose of the Colorado Need-Based program is to assist students who cannot otherwise afford to attend college.
+The Colorado Student Grant and Colorado Graduate Grant programs are designed for students with demonstrated financial need.
+The Colorado Student Grant program is the name given to the undergraduate need-based program funded by annual state appropriations.
+The Colorado Graduate Grant Program refers to the need-based graduate grant program.
+2) Student Eligibility In order to receive a Need-Based Grant, students must submit a FAFSA application and meet the following eligibility criteria 3) Colorado resident, as determined by the institution's tuition classification officer in accordance with applicable State law 4) Undergraduate student or graduate student 5) In good standing and demonstrate academic progress according to the institution's policy regarding Standards of Academic Progress for financial aid purposes 6) Show financial need according to the Federal Needs Analysis Methodology 3) Limitations on Awards Students Enrolled on Full-time or Half-time Basis Degree seeking undergraduate students who are enrolled either full-time or at least half-time may be awarded Colorado need-based grants up to but not in excess of \$5,000 in any fiscal year or the level of need remaining after all resources, including other sources of financial aid, have been taken into account, whichever amount is less.
 Need-based grants shall not exceed the documented financial need of the student.

 Graduate students must be enrolled in an approved STEM or health Care degree program (http://highered.colorado.gov/Finance/FinancialAid/forms/gradg rantlist.pdf), be a Colorado resident and be enrolled at least halftime (i.e., four credit hours per term).
 Additionally, graduate students must also show documented financial need.

-To ensure that state need-based dollars are directed to eligible Colorado resident students who have the least ability to pay for their education, CCHE policy defines three funding levels.
-Using Expected Family Contribution (EFC), the institution will award need-based dollars to Level 1 applicants.
+To ensure that state need-based dollars are directed to eligible Colorado resident students who have the least ability to pay for their education; CCHE policy defines three funding levels.
+Using Expected Family Contribution, the institution will award need-based dollars to Level 1 applicants.
 Level 2 applicants will be considered after meeting the need of Level 1 applicants.
 Reasonable administrative practices, such as application deadlines, are recognized as realistic and appropriate.